code-dot-org/code-dot-org/apps/src/tutorialExplorer/README.md

   		- `TutorialDetail`: a popup with information about a tutorial
   	- `ToggleAllTutorialsButton`: a button to toggle showing all tutorials, for non-English users

-## Variables

-Three [DCDO](https://github.com/code-dot-org/code-dot-org/blob/929fb8fffe8c70817630627df5766bf2c706d9fc/lib/dynamic_config/dcdo.rb) [variables](https://github.com/code-dot-org/code-dot-org/blob/929fb8fffe8c70817630627df5766bf2c706d9fc/pegasus/sites.v3/code.org/public/learn/index.haml#L145-L147) can be used to vary the behaviour of the **Tutorial Explorer** without requiring a deploy to the site:

-- `learn_show_sort_dropdown`: Whether the "Sort by" dropdown should be shown at all.
-Defaults to `true`.
-- `learn_hide_tutorials`: An array of tutorial "short codes" that should be hidden.
-Useful if a tutorial suddenly becomes unavailable, say due to a server issue.
-Defaults to `[]`.
-- `defaultSortByPopularity`: Whether the "Sort by" option defaults to sorting by "Most popular", rather than "Recommended".
-The default here actually varies by site and current `hoc_mode`, with the logic captured [here](https://github.com/code-dot-org/code-dot-org/blob/929fb8fffe8c70817630627df5766bf2c706d9fc/pegasus/src/database.rb#L86-L88).

 ## Analytics